affinidi/affinidi-tdk-dotnet/README.md

 _Disclaimer:
 Please note that this FAQ is provided for informational purposes only and is not to be considered a legal document.
 For the legal terms and conditions governing your use of the Affinidi Services, please refer to our [Terms and Conditions](https://www.affinidi.com/terms-conditions)._

-## Contributors ✨

-Contributions of any kind welcome!